theSamPadilla/keyman-tools/README.md

 ```

 # Contributing
+This repo is accepting contributions, issues, and feedback.
+To contribute, fork the repo, make the changes, then make a PR against `main`.

+#### Possible Extensions:
+- Automate key generation.
+- Enable upload via `gcloud`.
+- Enable batch deletion of secrets on Secret Manager.

 # Disclaimer & License
 Although Google is the employer of the author of the repo, this is not an officially supported Google product and does not reflect on Google in any ways.